Want to learn how to save $3000 in 3 months? Check out these tips to save money when you are broke!

 Another popular site where you can sell your old electronics is Gazelle.
 Trade in your old LG Phone for cash at Gazelle and get an extra $5 Bonus on your first trade-in!

 You can also sell used items such as books, DVDs, cell phones, Kindle devices, and more through the Amazon Trade-In program.
-However, Amazon pays only in Amazon gift card credit which is still fine if you shop at Amazon anyway and keep your cash in your pocket.
+However, Amazon pays only in Amazon gift card credit which is still fine if you shop at Amazon.

 Amazon also gives you a free pre-paid USPS or UPS shipping label so all you need to do is send off the items you want to sell.